 Further Reading and Viewing

 J.-C. and Bruce talk a little about the book in the video below.
-One point I would like to make is that, in my opinion, strategic conversations need not be confined to structured discussions between employees and senior managers.
-They need not be structured, and they can be between anyone.
+One point I would like to make is that strategic conversations need not be confined to structured discussions between employees and senior managers.
+They can be between anyone.

 Things Todo